DoruCheresdi/EdPlat/README.md

 /user/courses -> a dashboard containing all the courses the currently logged user is enrolled in.
 /course -> page containing course assignments and user submissions for those assignments, request must contain id attribute
-/course/new -> page for creating new courses /assignment/new -> page containing the form for creating new assignments, GET request must contain courseId
+/course/new -> page for creating new courses /assignment/new -> page containing the form for creating new assignments, GET request must contain courseId attribute

 Currently allows users to access course materials, submit assignments.